blkflth/blkedn/README.md

 - If you're going to change keybinds, it's very useful to open up `wev` in a terminal to get the valid names of your keys.

 - If reinstalling on a system, delete the directories `~/.steam` and `~/.local/Steam` before launching Steam so that it can rebuild those correctly.

+- To configure a the _"Open Terminal Here"_ custom action in `thunar`: Open a terminal and run `whereis ghostty`.
+Open the custom actions configuration, and clear out the default command.
+Open the file picker for the executable, and use the search to find the ghostty executable in home-manager's paths.
+Select ghostty, and then add `-e fish` after the filled-in command.

 - If you misconfigure `niri`'s `config.kdl` (located in `~/Nix/rice`), it can force the window manager to go to default settings when you log in.
 If this happens: Exit `niri` using `Super+Shift+E`.
 Go to a second TTY using `Control+Alt+F2`.
 Log in using your normal username and password, and then run `fish`.
 Run `vim Nix/rice/config.kdl` to get the file with syntax-highlighting, and make any necessary edits.
 After saving and exiting back to the shell, run `build`, go back to the first TTY using `Control+Alt+F1`, and log in.